Applications for 2024 will open on Friday, Mar. 1.

 The Hank and Nancy Bartels Fellowship

 Henry E. Bartels, P '45, Ψ '48, studied two years at Rutgers and then entered the U.S. Navy during WWII to serve as a Naval Aviator.
-After the War, Br.
-Bartels completed his undergraduate education at Cornell.
-The Bartels Fellowship will be awarded annually to two recipients deemed the most outstanding applicants based on their undergraduate academic record, graduate test scores, the level of difficultly involved with their particular fields of study, and service to the community and to Chi Psi.
+After the War, Brother Bartels completed his undergraduate education at Cornell.
+The Bartels Fellowship will be awarded annually to two recipients deemed the most outstanding applicants based on their undergraduate academic record, graduate test scores, the level of difficulty involved with their particular fields of study, and service to the community and to Chi Psi.

 The Jane and Stanley Birge Fellowship